aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/converting-splitting-and-appending/appending-a-document/_index.md

 |Href|string|Path of the document to append.|
 |ImportFormatMode|string|Defines which formatting will be used: appended or destination document.
 Possible values are **KeepSourceFormatting** or **UseDestinationStyles**. |

-## Resource URI
+## REST API’s Resources

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Append/AppendDocument) lets you call this REST API directly from a browser.

 ## cURL Example

-cUrl is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.
-The following are a few examples of using cURL.
+You can use cUrl, which is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.

+The following are a few examples of using cURL:

 Input Documents: [test_doc.docx](attachments/885186/1180117.docx), [test_multi_pages.docx](attachments/885186/1180118.docx)